aheld/aws-ai-qna-bot/lambda/fulfillment/README.md

 # Fulfilment Lambda
-This the lambda that fulfills Lex and Alexa requests.
+This is the lambda that fulfills Lex and Alexa requests.

 ## Tests
 test are run using: